akarlinsky/akarlinsky.github.io/_pages/fake_accolades.md

 The following is a list of (fake) praise and accolades I got from various junk journals and conferences.
 This list is useful and funny/sad because:

-1. These journals usually have nothing to do with my research areas, so are clearly not even trying.
+1. These journals usually have nothing to do with my research areas, so are clearly not even trying and are obviously predatory.

-2. They are obviously predatory

-3. You should believe in yourself as much as predatory journals (fake) believe in you!
+2. You should believe in yourself as much as predatory journals (fake) believe in you!

 -   "We are impressed with one of your publications entitled...". *Journal of Biotechnology and Biomedicine (ISSN: 2642-9128)*